 Originally from Phoenix, David earned his Ph.D. in finance and B.S. in industrial management from Purdue University.
 His best-known research explains how acquirers choose between mergers and tender offers.
 He founded the annual California Corporate Finance Conference (hosted by LMU), which brings together untenured finance faculty from across Southern California.
 Prior to joining LMU, David was a 401(k) research analyst for Watson Wyatt and Co.

-When away from work, David enjoys spending time with his pregnant wife and 17-month-old daughter, Leila.
+When away from work, David enjoys spending time with his wife and two children, Leila and Zorian.
 He surfs three days a week and hikes as much as possible in order to sustain his love of chocolate.

 Looking back on his career thus far, David is most proud of where his students have ended up in their lives and careers.

 “It’s rewarding to know that many of my former students have gone on to make great choices and have positive impacts on society.”